AriannaHG/Gravekeeper/README.md

 Will your legions overrun the enemy, or will you succumb to the demands of the dead?

 ## DISCLAIMER
-This mod alters the behavior of the vanilla Invisibility status effect such that it is removed by Dispel (which will not change your experience if you are subscribed to Prominence's excellent mods) and Purge (which might change your experience at the time of writing).
+This mod alters the behavior of the vanilla Invisibility status effect such that it is removed by Dispel (which will not change your experience if you are subscribed to Prominence's excellent mods) and Purge (which might change your experience as of the time of writing).

 ---